Skip to main content

 The "labs look normal but I feel hypothyroid" pattern is much more common than the standard workup suggests.
 Which DIO1/DIO2 combination you carry decides whether the conversation with a clinician needs to include free T3 testing — and whether selenium and supporting cofactors are the variable that actually shifts how you feel.

 DIO1 Activity is one specific finding in this system.
-Your Genomic Lifestyle Optimization Report shows where your variants place you on the hormone health spectrum — and what you can do about it.
+Your Genomic Lifestyle Optimization Report shows where your variants place you on the hormones spectrum — and what you can do about it: it renders as a dark card with a color marker calibrated to your variants, opening with the gene mechanism and closing with a practical, mechanism-led recommendation.

 Want to see what a real Mosaic dark card looks like?
 Walk through a sample report →